 - 2 cups grated zucchini

-- 1 (3 ounce) package cream cheese, room temperature
+- 1 (3 ounces) package cream cheese, room temperature

-Love cherry pie?
+Love making pies?
 You’ll adore this recipe.
 It’s the 1999 American Pie Council’s National Pie Championship first-place winner in the Fruit and Berry Category.

 - 2 cups all-purpose flour